typesupply/opentype-cookbook/readme.md

     sub [A A.alt1 A.alt2] by A.alt4;

 If you want to replace several things with corresponding things, you can use classes as both the target and the replacement.
+However, in this case the number of things in the two classes needs to be the same, unlike above.

     sub [a b c] by [A.sc B.sc C.sc];